 Best family tours of Venice

 You can easily enjoy Venice on your own.
-However, if you are short on time there are many tours available, some great for families.
+However, if you are short on time, many tours are available, some great for families.
+These three are those we personally tried and recommend.

 What to eat in Venice with kids